MahdiGharooni/xmlparser/README.md

 In **Parser** file I've implemented a parser file to parse a .xml file text.
 First of all I separate every line by **string tag**.
 Evety string tag includes a name and value parameters, like:

     <string name="ads_explain_1">This game is free to play.</string>

+then I check some characters in them, for example replace all the extra characters with empty string or replace placeholders with correct characters.
+So, I define a **regex** to find the placeholder: